 I prefer the texture of these crackers when I use a mild flavored oil, but I’ve tried it with butter too and it’s very good.
+Keep in mind that if you use butter, the crackers might clump together when you stir them.
 You can use either all oil, all butter, or try a mixture of both.

 You can!
 There are a couple of options for making these without an oven, perfect if you’re camping or have a smaller kitchen setup.

 Don’t bake it.
 The crackers will be just as delicious if you don’t bake them.
-They will soak up the butter/oil over time, but be slightly less crispy.
+They will soak up the oil over time, but be slightly less crispy.